knxhx/open-data/README.md

 # Knoxville Open Data
-Repository for open data sets for the Knoxville City Hackathon and the files for the pretty front-end coming soon.
+Below are the open data sets and civic challenges for the Knoxville City Hackathon.
+There will be a prize to each member of the group that produces the best product that addresses the challenge / uses the open data set.
+This is separate from the top 3 overall prizes.
+Teams have a chance to double up on prizes by choosing a civic challenge / dataset and go for the overall prizes.

 ![Logo](icons/knxhx_lime.svg?sanitize=1 "Knoxville Hackathon")